desbma/rsop/README.md

 - Start program to view/edit file according to extension or MIME type
 - Provides three commands (all symlinks to a single `rsop` binary):
   - `rso`: open file
+  - `rse`: edit file (similar to `rso` in most cases, except when open to view or edit have a different handler)
   - `rsp`: preview files in terminal, to be used for example in terminal file managers or [`fzf`](https://github.com/junegunn/fzf) preview panel
   - `rsi`: to identify MIME type
 - Supports opening and previewing from data piped on stdin (very handy for advanced shell scripting, see [below](#show-me-some-cool-stuff-rsop-can-do))